 The side impact airbags – these were some of the oldest invention and were meant to cushion the car occupants from the accidents happening from the sides of the car.
 These airbags are installed on the doors, car top and the car basement.
 They are known to inflate faster and deflate slowly.

 Single – module airbags-the mere fact that at times all the airbag components may be in one component makes them be called single module.
 Majority of such have all the components on the covering of the steering.
 These are usually reputed to be rather reliable yet cost-effective.

 The importance of the supplementary restraint system (SRS) in saving the lives of motorists on the road has never been in question.
 Because it works very quickly, it is the best thing worth keeping, when combined with the other systems to ensure you are safe.

-However, it is the use of the SRS black box by majority of insurance underwriting companies when gauging the nature of accident claims of their clients that has never failed the test of time.
-The black box has in most cases helped many of these companies to determine whether the SRS was, tampered with or just faulty at the time of accident.
+However, it is the use of the SRS black box by a majority of insurance underwriting companies when gauging the nature of accident claims of their clients that have never failed the test of time.
+The black box has in most cases helped many of these companies to determine whether the SRS was, tampered with or just faulty at the time of an accident.

 The mere fact that this box is present on most of the cars eludes the majority of car users with this security safety system.
 So the SRS security components especially, the presence of the security illuminating light is important in giving the car user the peace that all is covered in case of an eventuality.